Big Red Book

 Stewart GRANGER (1913-1993)

-THIS IS YOUR LIFE – Stewart Granger, actor, was surprised by Eamonn Andrews at the New London Theatre, having been led to believe he was there for an interview about a book he's writing in connection with his film career.
+THIS IS YOUR LIFE – Stewart Granger, actor, was surprised by Eamonn Andrews at the New London Theatre, having been led to believe he was there for an interview about a book he was writing in connection with his film career.

 "You bastards!"